 The majority of our sales are by credit or debit cards.
 Other restaurants and retailers have experienced security breaches in which credit and debit card information of their customers has been stolen.
 We may in the future become subject to lawsuits or other proceedings for purportedly fraudulent transactions arising out of the actual or alleged theft of our customers' credit or debit card information.
+In addition, most states have enacted legislation requiring notification of security breaches involving personal information, including credit and debit card information.
 Any such claim or proceeding, or any adverse publicity resulting from these allegations, may have a material adverse effect on our business.

-Changes to estimates related to our property, fixtures and equipment or operating results that are lower than our current estimates at certain shop locations may cause us to incur impairment charges on certain longlived assets, which may adversely affect our results of operations.
+Changes to estimates related to our property, fixtures and equipment or operating results that are lower than our current estimates at certain shop locations may cause us to incur impairment charges on certain long-lived assets, which may adversely affect our results of operations.

 In accordance with accounting guidance as it relates to the impairment of long-lived assets, we make certain estimates and projections with regard to individual shop operations, as well as our overall performance, in connection with our impairment analyses for long-lived assets.
 When impairment triggers are deemed to exist for any location, the estimated undiscounted future cash flows are compared to its carrying value.
 If the carrying value exceeds the undiscounted cash flows, an impairment charge equal to the difference between the carrying value and the sum of the discounted cash flows is recorded.
-The projections of future operating results.
+The projections of future cash flows used in these analyses require the use of judgment and a number of estimates and projections of future operating results.
 If actual results differ from our estimates, additional charges for asset impairments may be required in the future.
 We have experienced significant impairment charges in past years.
 If future impairment charges are significant, our reported operating results would be adversely affected.